kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 # Runtime Governor - Proof of Concept

-This document describes the scenario that will be developed to prove that [Dapr](https://dapr.io/) sidecars can be configured from a central place.
+This document describes the scenario that Runtimes can be configured from a central place via [Dapr](https://dapr.io/) sidecars located in the runtime, according to the [Runtime Governor concept](../runtime-governor-concept.md).

 ## Reasons